Country Profile: Marshall Islands

 Military and Security

-The Marshall Islands does not maintain regular military forces; defense is the responsibility of the United States as part of a Compact of Free Association.
-This agreement allows for U.S. military access while providing the Marshall Islands with financial assistance.
-The local police department additionally possesses a Sea Patrol Division to protect its maritime interests.
+The Marshall Islands maintains no regular military forces; defense responsibilities are primarily managed by the United States under a Compact of Free Association, established in 1982.
+The local police department includes a Sea Patrol Division to oversee maritime issues.

 Energy